NorthernMan54/homebridge-mculed/README.md

 * [x] Migrate from mDNS to bonjour
 * [x] Plugin has a circular json issue in accessory
+* [ ] After reboot of the device, socket connection does not re-establish
 * [ ] Websocket socket level events in Plugin
 * [ ] Complete documentation
 * [x] Aliases don't appear to work